fdazen/fda-documentation/rooms_set_up.md

 ![7_001.png]({{site.baseurl}}/images/7_001.png)

-  - To deactivate an amenity, uncheck the box under the column _Status_, corresponding to the relevant row:
+  - To **DEACTIVATE** an amenity, uncheck the box under the column _Status_, corresponding to the relevant row:

 ![8.png]({{site.baseurl}}/images/8.png)